FragileTech/ml-ops-quickstart/docs/source/guide/features.md

 - **Test-docker**: Build the project's Docker container and run the tests inside it.
 - **Build-pypi**: Build the project and upload it to [Test Pypi](https://test.pypi.org/) with a version tag unique to each commit.
 - **Test-pypi**: Install the project from Test Pypi and run the tests using pytest.
-- **Bump-version**: Automatically bump the project's version and create a tag in the repository every time the default branch is updated.
+- **Bump-version**: Automatically bump the project version and create a tag in the repository every time the default branch is updated.

 Deploy each new version:
 - **Push-docker-container**: Upload the project's Docker container to [Docker Hub](https://hub.docker.com/).
 - **Release-package**: Upload to [Pypi](https://pypi.org/) the source of the project and the corresponding wheels.

 ## Testing
-The lasts versions of `pytest`, `hypothesis` and `pytest-cov` can be found in `requirements-test.txt`.
+The last versions of `pytest`, `hypothesis`, and `pytest-cov` can be found in `requirements-test.txt`.

 The folder structure for the library and tests is created.
 A `scripts` folder containing the scripts that will be run in the CI will also be created on the root folder of the project.